 Finding progressive dividends

-However, the quickest way to find reliable growth is to search for it in the company’s financial history.
-I know some people say “don’t invest by looking in the rear view mirror”, but I don’t believe that.
+The most obvious way to find reliable growth is to search for it in a company’s financial history.
+I know some people say, “Don’t invest by looking in the rearview mirror”, but I don’t believe that.
 I think the best place to look for companies that can grow in the future is to look for companies that have already proven that they can grow in the past.

 What to do about dividend cuts